Multivariate reciprocal inverse Gaussian distributions from the Sabot -Tarr\`es -Zeng integral: A study of the distributions

-In this section, we show that if $X$ has a $GSTZ_n$ distribution then $(X_1,\ldots,X_k)$ has a $GSTZ_k$ distribution.
-Finally we show that up to a translation factor, the conditional distribution of $(X_{k+1},\ldots,X_n)$ knowing $(X_1,\ldots,X_k)$ has also a $GSTZ_{n-k}$ distribution.
-Thus the class $GSTZ_n$ has a remarkable stability by marginalization and conditioning.
-We begin with the calculation of the Laplace transform of $P(a;b,W).$ Introducing the following function:
+In this section, we show that if $X$ has a $MRIG_n$ distribution then the subvector $(X_1,\ldots,X_k)$ has a $MRIG_k$ distribution.
+We also show that up to a translation factor, the conditional distribution of $(X_{k+1},\ldots,X_n)$ given $(X_1,\ldots,X_k)$ has a $MRIG_{n-k}$ distribution.
+Thus the class of $MRIG_n$ distributions has a remarkable property of stability by marginalization and conditioning.
+These facts have been independently observed by Sabot and Zeng (2019) in their Lemma 5, and also mentioned in Sabot and Zeng \cite{SZ17} quoting the arXiv versions of Sabot and Zeng \cite{SZ17} and of the present paper.